-- Post separation support is considered an interim or temporary spousal support award that a court can award during separation of the parties.
+- Post-separation support is a temporary payment that a court can award one spouse during the parties’ separation period.

-- The spouses’ age, physical, mental and emotional conditions
+- The spouses’ physical, mental, and emotional health

 - The length of the marriage

-- Whether one spouse contributed to the education of the other spouse during the marriage
+- Whether one spouse contributed to the other’s education during the marriage